Born: September 17, 1951

 Along with husband, Dr. Abhay Bang, dedicated to the social and educational uplift of the tribal people of Gadchiroli district in Maharashtra.

 The entire movement initiated by this couple is a fulfillment of the concept of Mahatma Gandhi's ideal of evolutionary revolution.
-A large number of rural Dais in 60 villages has become barefoot doctors to help and treat thousands of uncared-for rural women.
+A large number of rural Dai (midwife) in 60 villages have become barefoot doctors to help and treat thousands of uncared-for rural women.

 Have conducted pioneering research in high prevalence of gynaecological problems in rural women, sexually transmitted diseases and AIDS control, child mortality, acute respiratory infections in children etc. The new approach by SEARCH has been accepted worldwide as an effective way to reduce child mortality.